South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina Performance Insights

-- The Gamecocks average 75.5 points per game (174th in college basketball) while giving up 63.1 per contest (22nd in college basketball).
-They have a +161 scoring differential overall and outscore opponents by 12.4 points per game.
+- The Gamecocks outscore opponents by 12.4 points per game (scoring 75.5 points per game to rank 173rd in college basketball while giving up 63.1 per contest to rank 22nd in college basketball) and have a +161 scoring differential overall.

-- South Carolina ranks 155th in the nation at 37.1 rebounds per game.
-That's 5.3 more than the 31.8 its opponents average.
+- The 37.1 rebounds per game South Carolina averages rank 161st in the nation, and are 5.3 more than the 31.8 its opponents grab per contest.

-- South Carolina and its opponents have been mostly even in the turnover battle.
-The Gamecocks commit 9.2 per game (21st in college basketball) and force 9.9 (329th in college basketball play).
+- South Carolina forces 9.9 turnovers per game (329th in college basketball) while committing 9.2 (22nd in college basketball action).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.